manuelyhvh/sql-server-samples/samples/manage/azure-hybrid-benefit/README.md

 # Overview

 This script is provided to help you manage the SQL Server licenses that are consumed by the SQL Servers deployed to Azure.
-The script's output is a `sql-license-usage.csv` file with the consolidated SQL Server license usage by all SQL resources in the specific subscriptions or the entire account.
+The script's output is a `sql-license-usage_<timestamp>.csv` file with the consolidated SQL Server license usage by all SQL resources in the specific subscriptions or the entire account.
+By periodically generating the usage report you can track your license utilization over time.
 The usage is broken into the following license categories:

 - AHB Standard vCores
 - AHB Enterprise vCores